Title: Research Leader: Innovation, Health and Science

 About RAND Europe

 RAND Europe is a community interest company, and was established in 1992 as an independently chartered European unit of the U.S. policy research institution, the RAND Corporation.
-RAND Europe has offices in Brussels and Cambridge, and employs approximately 80 researchers: just over half of our research staff have doctorates with the balance holding other post-graduate degrees.
+RAND Europe has offices in Brussels and Cambridge, and employs approximately 80 researchers: just over half of our research staff have doctorates with the balance holding other post-graduate degrees (i.e. MA, M.Sc., LLM, etc.).
 Our work lies on the continuum between that of universities and consultancies, combining the academic rigour of universities and the professional, task orientated approach of consultancies.
 In addition to its strong ethos of evidence based research, RAND Europe is a values-driven organisation and our experience shows that our most successful researchers closely align their behaviours with our value set.
-RAND Europe has a long-standing collaboration with the University of Cambridge: the Cambridge Centre for Health Services Research (CCHSR).

 We are looking for an inspirational Research Leader to support the Research Group Director of the Innovation, Health & Science (IHS) research group.
-He/she will be accountable for working with senior colleagues in supporting and motivating the IHS research group on a day-to-day basis, leading groups of talented researchers in winning and delivering research/consultancy tasks across a range of health and healthcare-related topics.
-The Research Leader will each be responsible for generating an annual fee income of £250K - £300K, leading bid and proposal/business development initiatives to support wider group objectives.
-This role is based in Cambridge, although there will be some requirement to travel and spend brief periods away visiting clients in the UK and at other European sites.
+The particular focus of this role is to lead business development and project delivery for the IHS group’s innovation/science/research policy client base.
+This will include developing your own portfolio of research with UK government departments and public bodies, the European Commission, other European institutions and Member States as well as supporting the wider IHS team in growing their portfolio of policy research work.
+The role will necessarily involve extensive networking with current and potential future clients and partners to successfully position IHS for future contracts.
+You will be accountable for working with senior colleagues in supporting and motivating the IHS research group on a day-to-day basis, leading groups of talented researchers in winning and delivering research/consultancy tasks across a range of innovation and science related topics.
+The Research Leader will be responsible for generating an annual fee income of £250K - £300K, leading bid and proposal/business development initiatives to support wider group objectives.
+This role is based in Cambridge, although there will be some requirement to travel and spend brief periods visiting clients in Europe, in particular RAND Europe’s Brussels office.

-The Research Leader will be joining a multidisciplinary team of health and health care researchers in the IHS Group within RAND Europe.
-IHS team members have backgrounds in public health, health services research, health economics, innovation and technology, psychology, systems design and neuroscience.
-We collaborate widely with like-minded academic and other organisations across Europe, with RAND Health in the U.S. and we have and continue to build strong research partnerships with collaborators internationally.
+The Research Leader will join a multidisciplinary team of researchers in the IHS group within RAND Europe.
+IHS team members have backgrounds in public health, health services research, health economics, science, innovation and technology policy, psychology, systems design and neuroscience.
+We collaborate widely with like-minded academic and other organisations across Europe, with the RAND Corporation in the U.S. and we have and continue to build strong research partnerships with collaborators internationally.

 --A demonstrable track record of winning funding for research/consultancy, ideally through a combination of contract research projects and grant funding.

---An established network of contacts and partners across the health and healthcare sector with which RAND Europe will be able to develop collaborations and form teams to deliver first class research proposals and projects.
+--An established network of contacts and partners with which RAND Europe will be able to develop collaborations and form teams to deliver first class research proposals and projects.

-In addition they will have excellent analytical, writing and presentation skills (evidenced by examples) and the proven ability to communicate effectively with clients and to varied audiences.
-They will have strong project management experience, including experience of budget management.
+In addition you will have excellent analytical, writing and presentation skills (evidenced by examples) and the proven ability to communicate effectively with clients and to varied audiences.
+You will have strong project management experience, including experience of budget management.

-The role will work in a strong team-based environment to conduct analysis relating to key areas of health services and policy in the UK, European and global settings.
-Funders of RAND Europe’s health and healthcare research include the National Institute for Health Research, Department of Health, NHS England and Public Health England, the European Commission, the Health Foundation, the World Health Organisation and other funders including charities and industry.
+You will work in a strong team-based environment to conduct policy analysis in UK, European and global settings.
+Funders of the IHS team’s research include the UK government, the European Commission, the Health Foundation, the World Health Organisation and other funders including charities and industry.

 This is an exciting opportunity working with the one of the world’s most respected public policy consultancies.
-It is ideally suited to a flexible and ambitious individual who is used to engaging with senior levels of government and wishes to make a real impact in health and healthcare policy working alongside a very talented team in a collegiate and meritocratic environment.
+It is ideally suited to a flexible and ambitious individual who is used to engaging with senior levels of government and wishes to make a real impact on policy working alongside a very talented team in a collegiate and meritocratic environment.

 Group and other responsibilities